Geek-a-Byte/StopStalk-clone/README.md

 ```

 - replace the usernames in each oj folder under scrapers
-- do not commit the .env file to github for privacy purposes of your password and api keys
+- do not commit the .env file to github for privacy purposes of your password and api keys, add it to .gitignore instead
 - push your changes (username, env file) to github and deploy with render

 ![image](https://user-images.githubusercontent.com/59027621/232427926-4643aed2-cea5-4fa0-b59b-d8fa01cf1cb5.png)